Sanyuktaspeaks1/Advanced-Coding-Functions-/README.md

 SET @day = 'Saturday';

 SELECT
-    CASE @day
+    CASE
-        WHEN 'Saturday' THEN 'Weekend'
+    WHEN @day = 'Saturday' THEN 'Weekend'
-        WHEN 'Friday' THEN 'Weekend'
+    WHEN @day = 'Friday' THEN 'Weekend'
     ELSE 'Weekday'
 END AS day_category;
 ```

 # How can you categorize a person's age into groups such as "Child," "Teenager," or "Adult"?